GREENLAND – LAND OF THE BIG SILENCE

 Hear the Crack of the Ancient Ice

-It shouldn’t come as a surprise that Tusker is heading to Greenland in 2020.
+It shouldn’t come as a surprise that Tusker Trail heads there each summer.
 As one of the world’s least visited, most spectacular places it is the perfect destination for Tusker’s ever curious, always-open-to-new-adventure clients.

 Greenland is the world’s largest island with 75 percent of it covered by an ice sheet second only to Antarctica’s.
 With a population of just 57,000 it is the least densely populated territory in the world.
 Its landscape is mountainous and although just four peaks exceed 10,000 feet, they seem more prominent because they rise from the Arctic and North Atlantic Oceans.
 Carved by glaciers, myriad fjords are reached by unmarked trek routes some completely open to hikers and some only viewed by zodiac.

-Raw, unfettered naturalness is the draw and Tusker’s founding guide Eddie Frank has designed an 11-day Greenland trek, hiking into eight different backcountry campsites that will expose you to some of the most pristinely beautiful scenery in the world.
+Raw, unfettered naturalness is the draw and Tusker’s founding guide Eddie Frank has designed 9-day Greenland trek, hiking into different back country camps that will expose you to some of the most pristine beautiful scenery in the world.

-The trek meanders through the fjord’s and waterways of Greenland’s Southeast that has its own microclimates being an island archipelago.
-It requires boat connections to get to some camping locations and travel is planned around the tide charts.
+On the trek you hike through the fjords and waterways of Greenland’s Southeast that has its own micro-climates, as it is part of an island archipelago.
+We use a boat to get to some of our camping locations and we plan our routes around the tide charts.
 This trip will test your endurance.
-Hikers will cover six to ten miles per day over varying terrain that includes mountain passes with scree and other mountainous sections where there is knee high vegetation.
-You will traverse beaches, moving rivers and rocky shoreline while camping in remote valley’s that rival Mongolia’s Altai Tavan Bogd National Park, which has been Tusker’s most pristine destination.
+We cover six to ten miles per day over varying terrain that includes mountain passes with scree and other mountainous sections where there is knee high vegetation.
+You will traverse beaches, moving rivers and rocky shoreline while camping in remote valley’s that rival Mongolia’s Altai Tavn Bogd National Park, which has been Tusker’s most pristine destination.

-For the adventure traveler keen on seeing the world’s last wild places, there should be a sense of urgency to see it now, yet Greenland is still undiscovered.
+If you're keen on seeing the world’s last wild places, there should be a sense of urgency to see it now, yet Greenland is still undiscovered.
 Greenland’s foreboding remoteness between the Arctic Ocean and North Atlantic has kept it well off the travel map.
 Its isolation, 800 miles from heavily touristic Iceland, means less than 33,000 visit annually and of those less than 3,000 Americans go.
 More scientists come here than your rank and file trekker.
 This is a land with limited tourist amenities, with just one four star hotel in the entire country.
-Wi-Fi is limited so plan to get off the tech grid.
+Wifi is nonexistent in the area we explore, so you're off the grid.

 Lack of connectivity hasn’t stopped the indigenous Inuit culture that has long survived living off the land and sea.
 With 2 million seals and nine species of whales including the world’s largest (blue whale) the Inuit continue to coexist with their frigid yet beautiful habitat.